tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Remember how in the past we had an integer underflow/overflow vulnerability that allowed us to hack our token balances is that present in this contract as well?

+  * The answer is yes, because we're not using SafeMath.

 In remix highlight the `transfer` function.

 ```solidity